weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 w= fdx,, A=gdx,

-where f, g € ¢'(E), dx; is a basic k-form, and dx, is a basic m-form.
+where f, g € c'(E), dx; is a basic k-form, and dx, is a basic m-form.
 [If k or m or both are 0, simply omit dx; or dx; in (64); the proof that follows is unaffected by this.]
 Then